Taipei with Kids in 2024: Ideas from a Local Family

 Yuanshan Stadium is another one of our favorite places to spend an afternoon in Taipei with kids.
 The surrounding area was once famous as the location of the 2010 Floral Expo, and there are still lots of flowers on display there today.

 Come here mainly for Maji Square, a huge mostly covered food court that features a combination of local and international food stalls, including Indian, Mexican, British, Colombian, Thai, and more.
 There are awesome some restaurants with covered patios including Argentinian, Spanish, and Mediterranean foods.
-There’s also a free merry-go-round (limited hours), and children’s games and motorized cars that can be rented.
+There’s also a small arcade of children’s games and motorized cars that can be rented here.

 There’s enough to do in the area to spend half a day here.
 On weekends, there’s a large Farmer’s Market outside, and usually some giant blow-up kids’ bouncing tents.
 Some cool buildings remain from the Flower Expo, such as the Pavillion of New Fashion, made mostly of recycled bottles.